 Step 4.
 Estimate Headcount and General Operating Expenses

 Create headcount and salary forecast in a Telecom Cash Flow Model.
 Divide the headcount projections into variable and fixed parts so you can clearly show the portion of the salary expenses that are directly related to customer growth.

 For example, my Telecom Financial Model’s Excel Template splits the forecast of employee numbers into the following parts:

-- Central Headcount: includes roles such as a CEO, CFO, Finance, etc., and is less sensitive to the change in customer growth,
+- Central Headcount: includes roles such as CEO, CFO, Finance, etc., and is less sensitive to changes in customer growth,

 - Operating Headcount: staff related to customer service and network maintenance, which is more dependent on the changes in the customer numbers.